-ABP Student Advisory Board?
+ABP Student Advisory Board

-The ABP is a student-led, and administrator-managed, program.
+The ABP is a student-led and administrator-managed program.
 The students who lead the program make up the ABP Advisory Board.

 The Board is made up of six Columbia University students from the various schools, two of whom, the Co-Chairs, play primary leadership roles for the ABP.
-The Board works with the trip leaders to develop their service trips and review and evaluate trip proposals and recommend various levels of funding to the ABP Administrators.
+The Board works with the trip leaders to develop their civic engagement trips and review and evaluate trip proposals and recommend various levels of funding to the ABP Administrators.

 The Administrator and Co-Chairs are committed to a strong student-leadership development model that fosters student creativity, independence, responsibility, program ownership and the cultivation of a healthy program culture.
 This model encourages enthusiastic, conscientious and humble service, where the students work with and learn from the individuals and communities they seek to serve.
 Lastly, they must ensure that the program operates in a way that keeps the safety of all involved at its center.

 You can reach the Co-Chairs directly via email.